danwale/HuaweiFusionSolar-ChargeHQ-Integration/README.md

 **Of course if you really like this service and want to thank me a donation would be much appreciated, see the various donation method buttons above.**

-**NOTE**: The testing of the values calculated for grid consumption vs solar consumption is still required, I've added a feature toggle in the settings (HUAWEI:SENDGRIDVALUES) to be able to turn this data on/off easily for testing which gives the desired effect.
+**NOTE**: The testing of the values calculated for grid consumption vs solar consumption is still required, I've added a feature toggle in the settings (HUAWEI:SENDGRIDVALUES) to be able to turn this data on/off easily for testing which gives the desired effect, it will default to disabled.

 Sample docker-compose.yml: